Skip to main content

 Composite or cedar?

-Can you do a deck with golf course view at Plantation?
+Can the deck have a golf-course view at Plantation?

 Do you handle Plantation Country Club ARC?

-Yes where applicable.
-Iron Crest prepares ARC submittal as part of standard project management.
+Yes — Iron Crest prepares the ARC submittal as part of standard project management on every Plantation-frontage and Plantation-adjacent project.
+Most decks are approved on first submittal.
+Submittal coordination: $1,500–$5,500.

 Can the deck have an outdoor kitchen?